kloud69omri/pilote-pour-GPIOs/README.md

 Read/Write Operations:
 Bit-wise: Read or write individual bits on the GPIO port.
 Port-wise: Read or write the entire GPIO port in one operation.
-Project Structure
+# Project Structure
 The project is organized as follows:

-graphql
-Copier le code
-GPIO-Driver/
-├── src/
-│   ├── gpio_driver.c        # GPIO driver implementation
-│   ├── gpio_driver.h        # GPIO driver header file
-├── examples/
-│   ├── gpio_example.c       # Example usage of GPIO driver
-├── README.md                # Project documentation
-└── LICENSE                  # Project license
-Setup and Usage
+# Setup and Usage
 Prerequisites
 A microcontroller development environment compatible with the target microcontroller.
 A toolchain for compiling C code for embedded systems (e.g., GCC for ARM).